Car Insurance for Government Employees in 2026

 blueCheck icon

-GEICO leads in government-specific discounts with their Eagle Discount program offering up to 12% savings for current and retired federal employees.
-Alfa (Alabama and Mississippi only) and Mercury also offer dedicated government employee discounts, though availability varies by state.
+GEICO's Eagle Discount offers up to 12% savings for current and retired federal employees.
+Alfa (available only in Alabama and Mississippi) and Mercury also offer dedicated government employee discounts, though you'll need to check availability in your state.

 blueCheck icon

-A federal employee includes anyone working for federal government agencies, from politicians and judges to civil servants like postal workers.
-Many of these roles may qualify for unique car insurance discounts.
+Federal employees include anyone working for federal government agencies, from politicians and judges to civil servants like postal workers.
+Many of these roles qualify for car insurance discounts.

 blueCheck icon

-Professional organization memberships through groups like the Federal Law Enforcement Officers Association can unlock additional savings beyond standard government employee discounts.
+Join professional organizations like the Federal Law Enforcement Officers Association to unlock savings beyond standard government discounts.

 Compare Auto Insurance Rates